This page last updated 11 January 2010

 Margaret in 1874 married a local farmer, Jeremiah RAWLING of Hollins, Lamplugh.
 She was 22 and he was five years older.

-If you are interested in this line I'll be pleased to hear from you.
-Email me at email@example.com though obviously you edit the email address before you send.
-There should be no dot in the name before the @ sign.
+If you are interested in this line I'll be very pleased indeed to hear from you.
+Email me at email@example.com but delete everything up to and including the first dot, leaving just my name and number @ service provider.
 Please do not delete the automatically-generated subject line, so that I know your email is not spam.
 You can add more to the subject if you like but if you delete what appears I may not read your mail.

 Back to Lines index page